 The price of gold in US dollars is at a current level of 1751, 60, down from 1758, 60 on the previous market day and below 1860, 30 a year ago.
 This represents a change of -0, 40% compared to the previous market day and -5.84% compared to the previous year.
 Spot gold prices are quoted as the price of 1 troy ounce of.
 This means that you can usually buy an ounce of gold bars for about this price plus the dealer's premium.

+If you're looking to convert your IRA to gold, this could be a great time to do so as the current spot price is lower than it has been in recent years.
 Do you know how much reDollar will pay you if you sell us your troy ounce of fine gold?
 Our prices may seem too good to be true, but our published prices are a guarantee for you.
 On this page you can see the current price of gold per ounce, gram or kilo.
 Gold is generally quoted per ounce in the U.S. UU.

 However, the price of gold can be quoted in any currency per ounce, gram or kilo.
 The price of gold is constantly moving and can be affected by many different factors.
 Bars have lower premiums than coins because they have no nominal value, are not backed by government mints, are rarely considered collectible items, and most gold ingots are easier to manufacture than gold coins.
 Gold bars can vary in size from one gram to 400 ounces, while most coins come in fractional and one-ounce sizes.